taylorjg/Monads/README.md

 ## Usage Examples

 This section is a "work in progress".
 I hope to add more examples.
+The unit tests also provide usage examples.

 ### Maybe